SadiEnis/solition-challange-gor/README.md

-# gor_project
+# GOR

-A new Flutter project.
+A Flutter project for Solution Challenge.

 ## Getting Started